๐Ÿš€ BMIC Presale LIVE - $0.049 per token | 85% APY | TGE Q2 2026 Buy BMIC Now โ†’ โœ•

 Are all anonymous crypto teams scams?

-No. Bitcoin, Yearn (originally), and several DeFi protocols launched pseudonymously.
-But the base rate of fraud among anon-led presales is materially higher than for doxxed teams, per Chainalysis rug pull data.
+No. Bitcoin, Yearn Finance (originally), and several successful DeFi protocols launched pseudonymously.
+However, the base rate of fraud among presales with anonymous teams is significantly higher than for doxxed teams, per Chainalysis rug pull data.
+The key question is not "anonymous or not" but "what legal and reputational exposure does the team have if they exit with investor funds?"

 How do I check if a founder is genuinely doxxed?